 Importance of Nutrition in Weight Loss

-What you eat is just as important as how many calories you eat.
-Weight loss nutrition tips suggest eating whole foods like veggies, legumes, and lean proteins.
+The kinds of food you eat matter as much as how much you eat.
+Choose whole food sources, such as vegetables, legumes, and lean protein, to lose weight.
 These foods keep you full and stable, reducing cravings.

 Setting Realistic Goals for Your Weight Loss Journey